Welcome, Spring Equinox!

 A bud forms on a tree branch.
 A patch of grass turns green.
 A longer stretch of evening light invites people outside again.
 Each change is small, yet together they signal a profound transformation.

-The equinox invites us to pause long enough to notice these subtle shifts.
+The Equinox invites us to pause long enough to notice these subtle shifts.
 It asks us to consider where balance might be needed in our own lives—between work and rest, reflection and action, grief and hope.

-And perhaps it encourages a deeper question: what seeds are waiting beneath the surface of our lives?
+What seeds are waiting beneath the surface of our lives?

-Could this be the invitation hidden in this small cosmic event—to notice the balance, to trust the unfolding season, and to believe that even now, in ways we cannot yet see, new life is already beginning? 🌱
+Could this question be the invitation hidden in this small cosmic event—to notice the balance, to trust the unfolding season, and to believe that even now, in ways we cannot yet see, new life is already beginning? 🌱

-In a world that often feels uncertain or divided, the equinox offers a different image: a planet turning steadily toward the light.
+In a world that often feels uncertain or divided, the Equinox offers a different image: a planet turning steadily toward the light.

 “Someday, after mastering the winds, the waves, the tides and gravity, we shall harness for God the energies of love.
 And then, for the second time in the history of the world, humanity will have discovered fire.”